 Are you compatible?
 Some factors to consider: Does the doctor listen to you without interrupting?
 Do they fully answer your questions?
 Do they explain your diagnosis and treatment, and specify a date for a follow-up visit?

-Your doctor is knowledgeable about preventative care, and does not throw a bag of antibiotics at you, at every small illness.
+Your doctor is knowledgeable about preventative care and does not throw a bag of antibiotics at you, at every small illness.

 Your doctor doesn’t roll their eyes when they hear you’ve looked something up on Google.
-These are millenial times!
+These are millennial times!
 Even doctors look things up on Google (albeit with trained eyes!).
 After my consults, I often give patients homework to do, and that includes some online reading.
 Education is key.

 You are made to feel like a partner in your health, not a powerless subordinate.

 Group or solo?
-A group practice means when your usual doctor is not around, their colleague can seamlessly pick up the care, if this is important to you.
+A group practice means when your usual doctor is not around, their colleague can seamlessly pick up the care if this is important to you.
 This is relevant if you have young children or tend to need emergency care.
-With a group practice there may be the benefit of more brains, when a case is a little more esoteric, requiring discussion.
+With a group practice, there may be the benefit of more brains, when a case is a little more esoteric, requiring discussion.